Discovering the Allure of Selenite: A Comprehensive Guide

 What Is Selenite Made Of?

-Selenite is a variety of the mineral gypsum, composed primarily of calcium sulfate dihydrate (CaSO₄·2H₂O).
-This means it contains calcium, sulfur, oxygen, and water molecules.
+Selenite is a variety of the mineral gypsum.
+It is primarily composed of calcium sulfate dihydrate (CaSO₄·2H₂O).
+This composition means it contains calcium, sulfur, oxygen, and water molecules.
 The presence of water in its crystal structure makes selenite soft and easy to carve, with a Mohs hardness of just 2.
 It is transparent to translucent, often exhibiting a pearly or glassy luster.

-The name “selenite” comes from the Greek word selēnē, meaning moon, inspired by its moon-like glow.
-This glow results from the way light interacts with its fibrous crystal structure.
+The name “selenite” comes from the Greek word selēnē, meaning moon.
+This name reflects its moon-like glow, which results from the way light interacts with its fibrous crystal structure.

 Where Is Selenite Found?